AI Agents··5 min read

 result = agent.run("Analyze the competitive landscape for Vercel")

 You didn't tell it to search the web, or which pages to read, or what to compare.
-It figured that out.
+It figured that out on its own.
 That's the difference.
 An agent has autonomy.
-It makes decisions about what to do next based on what it's learned so far.
+It decides what to do next based on what it finds.

-This is genuinely useful for open-ended work.
-Research, investigation, complex debugging, anything where you can't map out the steps ahead of time because you don't know what you'll find.
+This is useful for open-ended work.
+Research, investigation, complex debugging.
+Tasks where you can't plan the steps ahead of time because you don't know what you'll find.

 But it's also slow (30+ seconds for a multi-step task), expensive (dollars, not cents), and hard to debug.
-When an agent goes off track, tracing what went wrong through a 15-step reasoning chain is not fun.
+When an agent goes wrong, tracing what happened through a 15-step reasoning chain is painful.

 The simple test